ubcecon/ECON323_2020/final_project.md

 # Final Project
 ## Dates
-* Final project **proposal due** on **XXX**
+* Final project **proposal due** on **April 3rd**
-  * The writeup for this can be very short (e.g. 1/2 page or whatever), just so we can all agree on whether it is acceptable.
-It will not be graded.
-If we think that the proposal is inappropriate, or want some clarifications, we will tell you that week
+  * The writeup for this can be very short (e.g. 1/2 page or whatever), just so we can all agree on whether it is acceptable.  **It will not be graded.**  If we think that the proposal is inappropriate, or want some clarifications, we will tell you that week.
+  * If you decide to work in pairs, then you should say something about how work will be divided and coordinated in the project proposal.
-* The final project is **due XXX**
+* The final project is **due April 20th**

 If you wish to submit a draft at least 1 week prior to the due date, we will get back to you within 3 days with feedback so you can make some changes.